Probate & Estate administration

 - no need for tax returns to be prepared for the deceased.

-Our legal charges in a particular matter will depend on the particular circumstances of the estate.
-For example, an estate with as surviving spouse and no property to sell or transfer is likely to at the lower end of the above guidelines Also, conveyancing charges involved in the sale of a property are not included in the guidelines
+Our legal charges in a individual matter will depend on the particular circumstances of the estate.
+For example, an estate with as surviving spouse and no property to sell or transfer is likely to at the lower end of the above guidelines.

 We are happy to provide individual quotations on request: email or telephone us on 0118 939 3999 and speak with a solicitor on our Probate team.